Part of the plan moving forward is for more exclusives like this and a few other ideas that I have.

-On a cold winters night during a snowstorm, a man walks into a bar.
-The bar is deserted but for the bartender.
-After a drink and some conversation, he offers to tell the bartender story that starts like this:
+On a cold winter night during a snowstorm, a man walks into a bar.
+The bar is deserted, but for the bartender.
+After a drink and some conversation, he offers to tell the bartender a story that starts like this:

 On a cold winters night during a snowstorm, a man walks into a bar.
 The bar is deserted but for the bartender.

 You might be sensing the start of a pattern, and you are not wrong.
-The Oak Room weaves together several stories, each told between a man and a bartender and each appearing separate, right up until they are not, of course.
+The Oak Room weaves together several stories, each told between a man and a bartender and appearing separate until they are not, of course.

-Some b-movies go nowhere, and others become cult classics.
-People love this latter category of movies.
+Some B movies go nowhere, and others become cult classics.
+People love this latter category of film.
 People go out of their way to see them in special screenings and to collect memorabilia.
 What makes these films resonate is a question worth examining.
-Not only do they have to have a certain je ne sais quoi about them, whether that is amazing effects or the cast having a great time, or them being perfectly of their place and time, something causes them to connect with audiences profoundly.
+Not only do they have to have a certain je ne sais quoi about them, whether that is amazing effects, the cast having a great time, or them being perfectly of their place and time, but something causes them to connect with audiences profoundly.

-Sam Raimi’s trilogy of Evil Dead movies are all three of them, this type of movie.
+Sam Raimi’s trilogy of Evil Dead movies are, all three of them, this type of movie.
 The Evil Dead, Evil Dead II, and Army of Darkness are all definitive cult classics with a wide fanbase.
-Hail to the Deadites, this new documentary about the fandom surrounding this trilogy, presents itself as an opportunity to answer the question of why and how these movies resonate.
+Hail to the Deadites, this new documentary about the fandom surrounding this trilogy, presents an opportunity to answer why and how these movies resonate.

 Cut to Block Island.
 A small, peaceful island with a year-round population of less than a thousand and tons of dead fish washing up on the beaches.
 A marine biologist comes to town to investigate and finds more than she bargained for.